icecube/icetray-public/cmake/resources/docs/tarball.rst

 which obviates much of the need for tarballs of standard metaprojects.
 When the neded arises for custom metaprojects, however, their tarballs can omit the libraries already in the CVMFS repository.
-To build a lightweight tarball, set the :data:`INSTALL_TOOL_LIBS` option to OFF at configure time.
-The final tarball will not include libraries from :envvar:`I3_PORTS`, and RPATH entries will not be stripped from the installed libraries.
+To build a lightweight tarball, set the :data:`INSTALL_TOOL_LIBS` option to OFF at configure.
+RPATH entries will not be stripped from the installed libraries.